ItyRamirez/cs41_jazzHands/README.md

 *Team: Meera Radhakrishnan, Andrea Ramirez*

 ## Introduction
 Welcome to Jazz Hands!

-This project aimed to create sounds and visuals from data gathered from a glove with flex sensors.
-By using serial communcation, we transmitted values from the flex sensors (and some potentiometers) to our computer.
-The weights of different frequencies were adjusted depending on the sensors.
-These weights determined the audio output from our code, which played an A major chord and displayed the output audio waveform as well as the weights of the notes creating the chords.
+This project uses a glove equipped with flex sensors on each finger to control sounds and visuals.
+The glove uses an Adafruit Metro Mini microcontroller to transmit flex measurements for each finger to the computer via serial communication.
+Python is used to read the measurements, do appropriate processing, and then generate the final sounds and visualizations.
+Each finger controls the weight of a different frequency component to add to the final sound, and visuals display the weights of each of the frequencies and the sound waveform in the time domain in real time.
+Our code plays an A major chord, and each of three flex sensors control the weights of A, C#, and E in the output sound.

+##Technical Overview

+Our code makes use of four key Python modules: PySerial (to process serial input from the glove), PyAudio (to generate sound), Numpy (for data processing of sound samples) and Matplotlib (to generate visuals).

 ## Setup
 #### Software